 When you work with a kitchen designer, you don’t have to give up control of your plans or turn all the remodeling work over to other craftsmen.
 Think of yourself as the movie producer and of the kitchen designer as the movie director.
 You can be intimately involved in every detail of the project and even do some of the hands-on work.
 But when you do need someone to handle logistics, whether it’s ordering products or coordinating contractors’ schedules, the designer can step in.

-A designer will typically:
+A designer will:

-- Visit your home to take measurements and review kitchen remodel ideas.
+- visit your home to take measurements and review kitchen remodel ideas.

-- Create a design and draft perspectives, elevations, and a floor plan.
+- create a design and draft perspectives, elevations, and a floor plan.

-- Develop a detailed budget and schedule.
+- develop a detailed budget and schedule.

-- Order products and materials.
+- order products and materials.

-- Coordinate work with construction, painting, and other contractors.
+- coordinate work with construction, painting, and other contractors.

-- Oversee the installation and placement of the cabinets and other design elements.
+- oversee the installation and placement of the cabinets and other design elements.

 Before meeting with a designer, consider:

-- What you and your family like and dislike about your current kitchen.
+- what you and your family like and dislike about your current kitchen.
 Bring a rough floor plan of your kitchen with you.

-- What general styles you like—contemporary, traditional, or eclectic.
+- what general styles you like—contemporary, traditional, or eclectic.

-- Whether you want your kitchen to reflect the architectural style of your home.
+- whether you want your kitchen to reflect the architectural style of your home.

-- What designs have caught your attention—bring photos or magazine tear-outs of your favorites.
+- what designs have caught your attention—bring photos or magazine tear-outs of your favorites.

-- When you want your new kitchen to be ready.
+- when you want your new kitchen to be ready.

-- How much you want to spend.
+- how much you want to spend.

-- What questions you have about the designer’s work and about the remodeling process in general.
+- what questions you have about the designer’s work and about the remodeling process in general.

 How We Serve Our Customers